-We built a pipelined approach to convert one person’s voice into another person’s voice.
-We proposed a deep learning approach to convert source waveform to phonemes and further phonemes to target waveform.
-This approach consisted of two neural networks.
-The first network was used to convert the source speaker’s waveforms to phonemes.
+We built a pipelined approach using deep learning to convert source waveforms to phonemes, and then phonemes to target waveforms.
+Two neural networks in sequence.
+The first network converted the source speaker’s waveforms to phonemes.

 Net1